grobinson105/HeatSet-Home-Energy-Monitoring/04_Raspberry Pi Set Up ReadMe.txt

 	https://www.raspberrypi-spy.co.uk/2014/05/how-to-mount-a-usb-flash-disk-on-the-raspberry-pi/

+	Note that you need to set up the automount section of the instructions so that it will mount correctly each time the system restarts.
+If you do not know your user id (UID) or group id (GID) type "id" in the command line and you can use the numeric value instead of the written ID when mounting (e.g. 1000:1000 vs. pi:pi)

 	When you have created the drive you need to update variable "dbLoc" in A_Initialise.py to the destination directory that you have created.
 The default is: '/media/HeatSet_data/'.